A community of collaboration

 Face to Face

-What is computer science?
-Computer scientists work on challenging programming tasks, develop new software technologies and new ways to use computers.
-The field spans complex problem solving, artificial intelligence, robotics, computer graphics, digital forensics, bioinformatics, web development and data security.
+You will study courses in artificial intelligence, robotics, computer graphics, digital forensics, bioinformatics, web development and data security.
 Computer science is fundamental to many everyday technologies like mobile phones, learning systems, online shopping, navigation systems, social media, computer games and programmable appliances.

 Computer scientists work in software development companies, financial institutions, government departments and research organisations.
 Their roles encompass the development and implementation of software for complex business problems, systems analysis and the management of computer resources.